nodejs/node/doc/onboarding.md

   * Reviewing:
     * The primary goal is for the codebase to improve.
     * Secondary (but not far off) is for the person submitting code to succeed.
+      A pull request from a new contributor is an opportunity to grow the community.
     * Review a bit at a time.
 Do not overwhelm new contributors.
       * It is tempting to micro-optimize and make everything about relative performance.
 Don't succumb to that temptation.
 We change V8 often.